 - Oral theophylline is only rarely used.
 Rectal and intravenous theophylline, and subcutaneous adrenaline, are dangerous and should not be used.

 Acute intermittent asthma is usually mild and can be treated at home.
-‘Reliever’ treatment can be given at home with inhaled short acting bronchodilators using a spacer (e.g. 1 or 2 puffs of salbutamol or fenoterol, i.e. 100–200 µg).
-This can be repeated after an hour if needed.
+‘Reliever’ treatment can be given at home with inhaled short acting bronchodilators using a metered-dose inhaler with a spacer (e.g. 1 or 2 puffs of salbutamol or fenoterol, i.e. 100–200 µg).
 The child must be carefully observed and moved to hospital if the wheeze gets worse.
 An inhaled short acting bronchodilator can also be taken before exercise to prevent wheezing or cough.

 7-41 What should you do if there is no response?